tonethar/IGME-235-Shared/tutorial/HW-wa-random-phrases-2.md

 1. When the page is first loaded, a random quote should still be displayed.

 ## Submission
-- Post to your web site and link it from your home page before the due date.
-Also make sure to post to the dropbox.
+- Post to your web site and (optionally) link it from your 235 Home Page.
+- See Assignment in myCourses for submission details and due date.
 - Hint: The coding of this should only take a minute, but the button styling will likely take more time.

 <hr><hr>